www.musicalschwartz.com > The Baker's Wife > "Chanson"

 AND THE SHEEP DOT THE HILL WHERE THE OLIVE TREE SWAYS

-AND THE WORLD SPINS AROUND WITH THE GREENS AND THE GRAYS
+AND THE WORLD SPINS AROUND with THE GREENS AND THE GRAYS

 AND YOU NEVER TAKE TIME OUT TO THINK OF THE WAYS